Header montage showing statue of Wiliam Armstrong and the Swing Bridge in Newcastle

 News Briefing

-Work on The Armstrong Project got under way in spring 2025, when a large volunteer group spent a weekend clearing a huge amount of vegetation from around Jesmond Dene Banqueting Hall, under the guidance of project trustees Peter Jamieson and Maxine Webster.
+Work on The Armstrong Project got under way in spring 2025, when a large volunteer group spent a weekend clearing a huge amount of vegetation from around Jesmond Dene Banqueting Hall, under the guidance of project trustees Peter Jamieson and Maxine Webster, in collaboration with Newcastle Council.
 The aim was to prepare the way for building surveys and assessment of any urgent repairs.
 Read David Whetstone’s account in Cultured.North East.

 Among many exciting proposals is the transformation of the Norman Shaw Lodge into a visitor centre, where adults and children can learn about the history and heritage of the area and the amazing achievements of the giants of science and industry who epitomised the glory of Tyneside in the 19th century.